SpinDoctorMRI/SpinDoctor/README.md

 Software requirements: SpinDoctor MatrixFormalismModule is compatible with MATLAB (version R2017b or later).

-Note: The MatrixFormalismModule will be ready for release on July 29, 2019.
-Please download it after that date.

 Getting started

     The DISTRIBUTE folder contains a general purpose driver.